logzio/logz-docs/_source/user-guide/kibana/cold-search.md

 Click on **Fetch raw logs** to generate a preview of the logs that match your criteria.
 If these logs are the ones you want to retrieve, click the **Re-ingest** button to re-ingest the logs.

 The confirmation message includes important information, including the name of the new account, the chosen time frame, your query, and the estimated size of the re-ingested data.

 Note that the data will count against your daily quota and may **result in an additional charge** if you exceed your account's limit.

+You can check your account usage and daily limit by navigating to [**Settings > Manage accounts**](https://app.logz.io/#/dashboard/settings/manage-accounts).

 Click **Confirm** to approve and continue.